Mixed Breeds

 • They need frequent grooming multiple times per week and need to be bathed three times a year.

-• Shepweilers are avid shedders and won’t fair well in homes that have allergies.
+• Shepweilers are avid shedders and won’t fare well in homes that have allergies.

 • Make sure they get at least 1 hour of exercise per day.